t0b10-r3tr0/portmaster-bind-directories/README.md

 5. Quit PortMaster and restart EmulationStation or your device.
 6. Launch the port from the Ports section of ES.

+#### Important

+You must replace the `funcs.txt` within your PortMaster directory with the one contained in this repository.
+It is recommended that you back that version u prior to replacing.

 ### Testing

 The port must be tested on the following fimwares to be considered as a passed test: